jamesoff/simplemonitor/docs/monitors/tls_expiry.rst

 tls_expiry - TLS cert expiration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Checks an SSL/TLS certificate is not due to expire/has expired.
-No support for SNI, and does not verify the certificate has the right hostname, chain, etc.

 .. note:: This monitor's :ref:`gap<gap>` defaults to 12 hours.